 - Is there any software I can use to make my own graphics, button, and banner?

 So you think you’d like to try blogging?
 Well, I think that’s an excellent idea!
 Blogs are a great way to express yourself, connect with others who share your passions, and share information.
 Before you start, though, I have some articles you might want to read.
 They cover everything from helping you choose which blogging platforms fits your needs to choosing a name for your blog to choosing the design of your blog.
 In fact, you may want to start with this article: How do I start a blog?

-We were all blogging newbies at one point.
 True, bloggers come to the table with varying degrees of online and social media experience, but we’ve all made more than a few newbie mistakes.
 These articles may help you avoid some of the growing pains of your first blog.

 - 5 Beginning Blogging Mistakes You Can Fix

 - 5 MORE Beginning Blogging Mistakes to Avoid

 - Choosing a Blogging Niche

 - How We Communicate: FAQs for Beginning Bloggers

 - How important is it for my blog name and the URL to match?